(c) 2024 PillSync.com

 11description

 Methylphenidate hydrochloride tablets contain methylphenidate hydrochloride, a CNS stimulant.
-They are available as tablets of 5 mg, 10 mg, and 20 mg strength for oral administration.
+They are available as tablets of 5 mg, 10 mg, and 20 mg strengths for oral administration.

 Methylphenidate hydrochloride USP is a white, odorless, fine crystalline powder.
 Its solutions are acid to litmus.
 It is freely soluble in water and in methanol, soluble in alcohol, and slightly soluble in chloroform and in acetone.
 Its molecular weight is 269.77 g/mol.